Angular Unit Testing Interview Questions

 Static: Catch typos and type errors as you write the code.

 Karma is a tool for executing source code against test code inside a browser environment.
 It supports the running of tests in each browser it’s configured for.
 Results are displayed on both the command line and on the browser for the developer to inspect which tests have passed or failed.
 Karma also watches the files and can trigger a test rerun whenever a file changes.
-At the root of the Angular project, we have the file karma.conf that’s used to configure Karma.
+At the root of the Angular project, we have the file karma.conf

-Jasmine is a javascript testing framework that supports a software development practice called Behaviour Driven Development, or BDD for short.
-It’s a specific flavour of Test Driven Development (TDD).
+Jasmine is a javascript testing framework that supports a software development practice called Behaviour Driven Development

 Jasmine, and BDD in general, attempts to describe tests in a human readable format so that non-technical people can understand what is being tested.

-The describe(string, function) function defines what we call a Test Suite, a collection of individual Test Specs.
+function defines what we call a Test Suite, a collection of individual Test Specs.

-The it(string, function) function defines an individual Test Spec, this contains one or more Test Expectations.
+function defines an individual Test Spec, this contains one or more Test Expectations.

-The expect(actual) expression is what we call an Expectation.
+expression is what we call an Expectation.
 In conjunction with a Matcher it describes an expected piece of behaviour in the application.

-The matcher(expected) expression is what we call a Matcher.
+expression is what we call a Matcher.
 It does a boolean comparison with the expected value passed in vs. the actual value passed to the expect function, if they are false the spec fails.

 Protractor is an end-to-end test framework for Angular.
 It runs your tests inside a real browser, interacting with it as real person would.
 Unlike unit tests, where we test individual functions, here we test the entire logic.
 Protractor is able to fill in forms, click buttons and confirm that the expected data and styling is displayed in the HTML document.
-Just like Karma, Protractor has its own configuration file at the root of your Angular project, protractor.conf:
+Just like Karma, Protractor has its own configuration file at the root of your Angular project, protractor.conf

 We create a User class which holds the model of a logged in user.